 In contrast to the Izod test, the Charpy test has a broader range of application and is better suited to test materials displaying interlaminar shear fractures or surface effects.

-Pendulum impact testers, which are specified in detail in the ISO 13802 standard, are used for conventional impact tests to Charpy.
+- Pendulum impact testers, which are specified in detail in the ISO 13802 standard, are used for conventional, non-instrumented Charpy impact tests to ISO 179-1.
 This supports a strong level of reproducibility of tests performed using different types of test equipment and different laboratories, operators and locations.

-By plotting the force time sequence, a force time diagram can be generated with excellent accuracy through double integration using high-quality measurement technology.
-The acquired data can be used in a variety of ways.
+By plotting the force time sequence, a force time diagram with excellent accuracy can be achieved through double integration using high-quality measurement technology.
+The acquired data can be used in a variety of ways:

 - Additional characteristic values that enhance the understanding of material behavior